nikolasstow/MarvelQuery/docs/endpoints.md

 # Endpoints

+An endpoint in the Marvel API is represented as a string (e.g., "comics/1323/characters"), where each part separated by a forward slash (/) defines the type, ID, and collection type.
+In the MarvelQuery library, this string format is converted into a **tuple** (e.g., ["comics", 1323, "characters"]) for consistency and easier manipulation.

+Each endpoint corresponds to a specific type of resource—such as comics, characters, or events—and is essential for directing queries to the right data.
+In the MarvelQuery library, endpoints are represented as tuples, offering a structured and type-safe way to build queries programmatically.
+This approach allows you to navigate between different resources efficiently by embedding related resource paths directly into the API response.

 ## `EndpointType`

 The EndpointType union defines the six primary data types in the Marvel API.
 These types correspond to the root-level endpoints for various Marvel resources: comics, characters, creators, events, series, and stories.